EpistasisLab/epistasis_detection/README.md

 In the corresponding Jupyter notebook there is sample code for each of the following algorithms:
 1. Pairwise Epistasis Detection: Returns coefficient for the interaction of loci and p-value using the t-distribution
 2. Three-way Epistasis Detection: Returns coefficient for the interaction of loci and p-value using the t-distribution
 3. Permutation Testing P-value for Pairwise Epistasis Detection: Coefficient for interaction is the same as for pairwise epistasis detection.
 However, the p-value is computed from the permutation tests.
-The p-value is the percentage of tests with permuted phenotypes that have test statistics at least as large as for the original phenotypes.
+The p-value is the percentage of tests with permuted phenotypes that have test statistics at least as large as for the original phenotype.
 Sample code is also included for generating permuted phenotypes.

 The code is intended to be illustrative of the algorithms following our paper closely.
 The code can be extended, modified, and ported as needed.